-Rohingya refugee boat capsizes, 23 dead
+Rohingya refugee boat capsizes, at least 23 dead, including children

 Some 480,000 Rohingya Muslim's have fled Myanmar's Rakhine State since violent clashes erupted on August 25, according to the latest report from the Inter Sector Coordination Group in Bangladesh.

-UN refugee head Filippo Grandi, who traveled to Bangladesh to meet refugees earlier this week, urged Myanmar authorities to stop the bloodshed on Wednesday.
+UN refugee head Filippo Grandi, who traveled to Bangladesh to meet refugees earlier this week, urged Myanmar authorities to stop the bloodshed.
 "It is very clear that the cause of this crisis is in Myanmar, but the solution of this crisis also lies in Myanmar," he said.

 "Let me once again, as many other colleagues have done, as the (UN) secretary general has done, let me reiterate the urgent call to the authorities in Myanmar to stop violence, for violence to stop in Rakhine State, in northern Rakhine State, and when that happens, and conditions stabilize, we have to start thinking about solutions."